-Note: When the Anaconda network issue is resolved, you can use FTP or SCP from the command line to transfer the backup and restore shell scripts from a remote system.
-Until that time, the backup and restore shell scripts are available in the /var/snowshore directory.

-3 Run the backup shell script in order to dump the contents of the root, boot, and var filesystems.
+Note: You can also use FTP or SCP from the command line to transfer the backup and restore shell scripts from a remote system if networking was setup when creating the command shell.
+Run the backup shell script in order to dump the contents of the root, boot, and var filesystems.

 '''

-You will need to specify the block device (disk) used by your system. -/bin/sh-3.00# ./ms backup.sh /dev/sda
+You will need to specify the block device (disk) used by your system. -/bin/sh-3.00# ./ms_backup.sh /dev/sda

 '''